The menus that are available on your e-banking include

 For security reasons you may be prompted to you to enter a verification code, to generate this code, use your log on card and card reader and follow the steps highlighted on screen.

 The payments overview page displays all payments that have been entered in e-banking.
 Depending on the status of the payment, it can be found in one of the below statuses:

 - Awaiting approval - The payment is awaiting further approval before it can be submitted to UBS.
-Depending on your e-banking authorisation the account holder has specified, payments may require additional approval before they can be processed.
+Depending on your e-banking authorization the account holder has specified, payments may require additional approval before they can be processed.

 - Submitted – The payment has been submitted to UBS and is being processed.

 - Executed – The payment has been executed and completed.
 A PDF confirmation is available to download.

 - Not executed – The payment was not completed and the reason is displayed.